tohsato-lab/GPUDocker/README.md

   - A directory (../my-package/)
   - A url (https://example.com/packages/my-package-0.1.0.tar.gz)

-Package to add or search for (leave blank to skip): numpy ←パーケージを入れます。一旦Numpyを入れてみる Found 20 packages matching numpy
+Package to add or search for (leave blank to skip): ←そのままEnter
-Showing the first 10 matches

-Enter package # to add, or the complete package name if it is not listed []:
- [ 0] numpy
- [ 1] numpy1
- [ 2] topas2numpy
- [ 3] numpy-serializer
- [ 4] mlphys-numpy
- [ 5] gdal2numpy
- [ 6] numpy-sugar
- [ 7] numpy-dataframe
- [ 8] numpy-ringbuffer
- [ 9] mapchete-numpy
- [ 10]
- > 0　←NUmpyが複数見つかったので、ほしいやつを選ぶ。今回は0番目
-Enter the version constraint to require (or leave blank to use the latest version):
-Using version ^1.26.2 for numpy

-Add a package (leave blank to skip):  ←そのままEnter

 Would you like to define your development dependencies interactively? (yes/no) [yes] ←そのままEnter Package to add or search for (leave blank to skip): ←そのままEnter

-Package to add or search for (leave blank to skip):

 Generated file